seaner5302/chess_engine/README.md

 Create a fast move generator for the game of Chess using manual memory management in C.
 ### Setup
 To compile this C code you will need a C compiler (GCC).
-If you don't have GCC, refer to this guide https://gcc.gnu.org/install/.
+If you don't have GCC already, refer to this guide https://gcc.gnu.org/install/. \
+Once you have GCC, you can run the following commands to install and build the project.
 ```
 git clone git@github.com:seaner5302/chess_engine.git
 cd chess_engine/chess